Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 * Tone Mapper -- this ancestor of Relight uses a very different approach to redistributing the tonal range in an image.
-It seems to concentrate on controlling highlights.
 There's not a lot of information available on it.

-* Contrast Mask -- superfically this tool appears to be the same as Tone Mapper, but under the hood it's a somewhat different implementation.
-This is *not* the classic darkroom "contrast mask" operation.
+* Contrast Mask -- this appears to be the classic darkroom "contrast mask" operation.

 * Classic Color Balance -- this tool seems to do about the same thing as the current Color Balance tool, but uses R/G/B sliders rather than the color wheel.
 It doesn't seem to have nearly as much range as the modern version.